TomStrepsil/web-toggle-point/packages/react-pointcuts/docs/README.md

 >   }
 >}
 > ```
 > N.B.
 The compiled entrypoint for CJS doesn't re-export named exports properly, so you'll need to select the production or development build as appropriate, as shown.
+The above works for Next 15, for Next 14 the production bundle is `react-is.production.min.js`